Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 ## The GIL and asyncio: A brief recap

-Before diving into the details of scaling `asyncio` on the free-threaded build of CPython, it's important to understand what is Global Interpreter Lock (GIL) and how it is a significant limitation for `asyncio` in the first place.
+Before diving into the details of scaling `asyncio` on the free-threaded build of CPython, it's important to understand what the Global Interpreter Lock (GIL) is and how it is a significant limitation for `asyncio` in the first place.

-The Global Interpreter Lock (GIL) is a global mutex that protects access to Python objects, preventing multiple threads from executing Python bytecodes at once.
+The Global Interpreter Lock (GIL) is a global mutex that protects access to Python objects, preventing multiple threads from executing Python code at once.
 This means that even though you can have multiple threads in a Python program, only one thread can execute Python code at a time.